dmairs/botse/docs/glossary/party.md

 ---
 id: party
 title: Party
-hoverText: "The party can include both adventurer and companion units."
+hoverText: The party can include both adventurer and companion units.
 ---

 The party can include both adventurer and companion units.